Brisbane Stadium: Victoria Park stadium project

 On 25 March 2025, Premier Crisafulli announced that as a result of the review, a new 63,000-seat stadium would be constructed at Victoria Park to host the ceremonies and athletics.
 After the conclusion of the Games, the Gabba will be demolished and its site will be redeveloped as a residential neighbourhood; the Olympic stadium will succeed it as Brisbane's main football and cricket stadium.
 According to the review, the stadium will cost an estimated $3.785 billion, although this figure is yet to be publicly confirmed.
 Designer Michael Rayner stated that the chosen outcome was similar to a proposal that he mentioned during a lecture in 2019.
 Rayner noted that a cluster of major venues, which would be "as great a hallmark of Brisbane as Melbourne Park is to Melbourne."
-Rayner in his proposal thought that the land required for the stadium, Brisbane Live and the pool in the park would less than a third of Victoria Park, leaving some 30 hectares or so for the public, about twice the area of Sydney’s Hyde Park.
+Rayner in his proposal thought that the land required for the stadium, Brisbane Live and the pool in the park would less than a third of Victoria Park, leaving some 30 hectares or so for the public, about twice the area of Sydney's Hyde Park.
 But since Brisbane Live will be constructed somewhere else Rayner thought that the stadium and pool would only take up around 20% of the 64-hectare park.
 The 100-day review noted that 68% (47.02 hectares) of the total area of the park would be retained as green space, with the stadium itself taking up less than 10% of the area.

 Crisafulli apologised for breaking his campaign promise of not building a new stadium for the Olympics, stating that the Gabba was poorly maintained and approaching the end of its useful life, the new stadium would provide a stronger legacy for the Games, and that "any other choice would have meant placing the government's interests ahead of the interests of Queensland".

-The site of the stadium holds cultural significance to the Turrbal people.
-The park was a native camping ground and food-gathering place and hosted the corroboree, which is the traditional dance for First Nations people.
-Historian Ray Kerkhove who had conducted multiple heritage assessments for the park, for different levels of government, stated that the site is probably the most significant site of Indigenous heritage in central Brisbane and that it would be destroyed by the stadium.
-The project was also criticised by the advocacy group Save Victoria Park, who protested the announcement.
-The group argued that it would reduce the limited green space near the central business district, and it was reported that the group was exploring a legal challenge against the stadium.